Prosciutto di Parma e fichi – Prosciutto di Parma and figs in the USA

 The branding guarantees that the prosciutto is the real one.
 It’s illegal worldwide to make and sell a product with the same name if not the original one.

 Parma is a town in the heart of Emilia-Romagna.
-There they make prosciutto using an age-old tradition passed on from generation to generation.
+They make prosciutto using an age-old tradition passed on from generation to generation.
 Prosciutto di Parma dates back thousands of years to Roman times.
 In 100 BCE, Cato, the “Censor,” first mentioned the extraordinary taste of the air-cured ham made around the town of Parma.
 To make their prized meat last longer, villagers would hang it up to dry, covering it in salt and oil to prevent spoilage.

 Producers must follow strict legal guidelines to make this variety of prosciutto.
 They are closely monitored by the Consorzio di Prosciutto di Parma.
 The time-honored methods are 100% natural: no additives, just sea salt, air, and time.